DavidEGrayson/ruby_ecdsa/README.md

 ## Computing the public key for a private key

-The public key consists of the coordinates of the point that is computed by multiplying the generator point of the curve times the public key.
+The public key consists of the coordinates of the point that is computed by multiplying the generator point of the curve with the private key.
 This is equivalent to adding the generators to itself `private_key` times.

 ```ruby